 In 2021, The California Dialogue on Cancer (CDOC), California’s Comprehensive Cancer Control Coalition, began partnering with the American Cancer Society to promote the national Get Screened public awareness campaign among California’s diverse population, and to engage health systems and community organizations as they work to improve cancer screening rates.
 The ACS/CDOC Cancer Screening Workgroup has created this website as a repository of valuable resources for California health systems and community organizations committed to increasing cancer screening rates.
 The workgroup also executed a social media campaign to encourage routine cancer screenings.

-In 2022, the ACS/CDOC Cancer Screening Workgroup has decided to focus specifically on lung cancer screening.
+In 2022 and 2023, the ACS/CDOC Cancer Screening Workgroup has decided to focus specifically on lung cancer screening.